Naaz (singer): 2019-present: The Beautiful Struggle and Never Have I Ever

+In 2023, she released two non-album singles: "Banara" and "Uproot."
+The latter addresses the harrowing realities faced by victims of domestic abuse and sex work.
+In the fall of 2024, Naaz continued her artistic journey with the release of her new single, "Sirens."

 Awards and nominations

 Naaz has won two Edison Awards, a Dutch music award, and was nominated in two categories of the XITE Awards in 2017.

 In January 2020, Naaz won two awards at the Music Moves Europe Talent Awards, a music awards ceremony funded by the European Union.
 Award winners received prizes of €10,000, with an additional €5,000 for the Public Choice award, which Naaz won.